biocore/pyqi/doc/index.rst

 What is pyqi?
 -------------

-pyqi (canonically pronounced *pie chee*) is designed to support wrapping general *commands* in multiple types of *interfaces*, including at the command line, HTML, and API levels.
+pyqi (canonically pronounced *pie chee*) is a Python framework designed to support wrapping general *commands* in multiple types of *interfaces*, including at the command line, HTML, and API levels.

 Why should I care?
 ------------------